Crime and Criminal Tracking Network and Systems

-The Crime and Criminal Tracking Networks and Systems (CCTNS) is an Indian government project for creating a comprehensive and integrated system for effective policing through e-Governance.
+The Crime and Criminal Tracking Network and Systems (CCTNS) is an Indian government project for creating a comprehensive and integrated system for effective policing through e-Governance.
 The system includes a nationwide online tracking system by integrating more than 14,000 police stations across the country.
 The project is implemented by National Crime Records Bureau.

 History

 The concept of CCTNS was first conceived in the year 2008 by the then Home Minister, P. Chidambaram in the aftermath of the 2008 Mumbai attacks.
 This was then approved by the Cabinet Committee on Economic Affairs (CCEA) in 2009 and was allocated a fund of Rs.
 2,000 crore.
 A pilot phase of the project was launched on 4 January 2013 by the then Home Minister Sushilkumar Shinde.

 Key features

 Integrated crime records system

 CCTNS aims to integrate all the data and records of crime into a Core Application Software (CAS), which is presently spreading across 28 states and 8 union territories of India.
 CAS was developed by the Bangalore-based IT firm, Wipro.
 It needs to integrate different software and platforms followed by different states and to digitize records of those states which have not digitized their police records.
 The project also involves training of police personnel and setting up of citizen portal to provide services to citizens.